librato/taxonomy/Part2/traditional/free_open/collectors/system/collectd.md

 # CollectD

-## The system statistics collection daemon
+## Everybody's Favorite Monitoring Agent

 ### What is it?

-CollectD is a Unix daemon that collects, transfers and stores performance data of computers and network equipment.
-The acquired data is meant to help system administrators maintain an overview over available resources to detect existing or looming bottlenecks.
+CollectD is a Unix daemon that collects, and transfers performance data from your hosts.
+You can think of it as a stand-alone open-source agent.
+You install it on every system you want to monitor.
+It collects metrics from your systems and emits them to other monitoring systems for processing.

+CollectD was written in C and is extremely fast and modular.
+Myriad plug-ins exist that enable it to collect metrics on just about any off-the-shelf software you might be running from Apache to Zookeeper.

 ### push, pull, both, or neither?

-The CollectD agent pushes via multicast or unicast UDP (depending on the configuration).
-It can also poll over TCP with additional plug-ins (i.e. cURL plug-in).
+CollectD is a push-based system.

 ### Measurement resolution

-The CollectD daemon reports every 10 seconds by default, and can be configured to sample at any rate (in seconds).
+The CollectD daemon reports every 10 seconds by default.

 ### Data Storage

-The daemon provides infrastructure for filtering and delaying data, but does not store any data alone.
-Data acquisition and storage is handled by plug-ins which utilize shared libraries.
+None.
+Data acquisition and storage is handled by plug-ins.

 ### Analysis capabilities

-CollectD collects performance data of system resources, including CPU utilization, memory utilization, and network traffic.
-This is useful for finding current performance bottlenecks and predict future system load.

-There are over 90 plug-ins supported which allow you to collect additional data for services and technologies (i.e. Java, virtual memory, hardware sensors, etc).
+None.
+Collectd is a stand-alone agent, designed to interact with other monitoring systems for analysis.

 ### Notification Capabilities
 Notifications can be configured by setting a severity and a time.
 This is useful for informing users about a noticeable condition such as high CPU load.
 When a notification is triggered it is dispatched the same way that the performance metrics are.

 Various plug-ins can send or receive notifications.
 For instance the LogFile plug-in will write notifications to the log file, while the Network plug-in and send and receive notifications.

 ### Integration capabilities
 CollectD uses a modular design, and can be installed on Linux, Solaris, Mac OS X, AIX, FreeBSD, NetBSD, OpenBSD, and OpenWrt-powered devices.
 Support for Microsoft Windows is provided by SSC Serv, a native Windows service that implements CollectD's network protocol.

 The vast library of 90+ plug-ins allows for additional integrations with tools and services, including various web servers, interpreters, databases, and applications.

 ### Scaling Model

-CollectD uses a modular design: The daemon itself only implements infrastructure for filtering and relaying data as well as auxiliary functions and requires very few resources.
+Collectd is stateless, it will scale linerally WRT your instances.